 Red in color and fluid for the pour, Frank’s Red Hot Wings is tasty, like their namesake, but it has too much cayenne and it lacks the smoothness of the best buffalo wing sauces.
-I suspect it is because they use canola oil and butter flavor, rather than real butter or margarine.
+I suspect it is because they use canola oil and butter flavor, rather than real butter.

 Jake’s Grillin Buffalo Wing Sauce

 In a league of its own is Jake’s Grillin.
-There Buffalo Wing Sauce is unlock the others I have tried.
+There Buffalo Wing Sauce is unlike the others I have tried.
 Dark amber in color with black specs, Jake’s doesn’t even look like your typical wing sauce.

 The main difference with them is the additional spices and sugar used in their sauce.
 Who uses sugar in their sauce?
 Well, it evens out the other flavors and allows for a delightful buffalo sauce.
 They also use butter in the recipe, just like many of the best sauces.

 Several minutes after adding the sauce to my chicken and putting it back in the oven, I could smell the sweet tanginess of the sauce as it warmed the kitchen air.
 The scent was enjoyable, but kind of confusing because it has notes of sweet and sour sauce, barbecue sauce and buffalo sauce.
 With my favorite chunky blue cheese dressing on the chicken, this sauce stands out from the others.

 Yuengling Light Mild Wing Sauce